Team

 Associate Director of Medicinal Chemistry, and the Innovative Medicines Accelerator

-Dr Andrew Hinman join the MCKC in July of 2022.
+Dr. Andrew Hinman joined the Medicinal Chemistry Nucleus in July of 2022.
 He works with Stanford faculty to develop cutting edge therapeutics and launch biotech companies.
 Previously, Andrew developed drugs for mitochondrial and neurodegenerative diseases with BioElectron Technology Corporation and Edison Pharmaceuticals.
 Andrew received a PhD in organic chemistry from Stanford and did postdoctoral work at UCSF.

 Staff: